 Exciting post today guys!
 One of the best things about being subscribed to my blog, besides awesome recipes, is getting to partake in amazing giveaways!
 I have both a gorgeous shiny, new, red Cuisinart Ice Cream Maker to give away and the best, creamiest vegan dark chocolate ice cream recipe you ever sunk your teeth into....it totally reminded me of the dutch chocolate ice cream I used to eat.
 This ice cream is made for all the dark chocolate lovers out there.
 Raise your hand if you are one.
 Mine's up!
 I didn't stop at the dark chocolate ice cream base either...I also added more dark chocolate, in the form of dark chocolate covered almonds, for an amazing added crunch and texture.
 Oh boy...serious dark chocolate heaven.
 Dangerous, because it is so good, you won't be able to stop eating it.
 Just 8 ingredients for this amazing vegan, dairy-free, oil-free chocolate ice cream!

 Don't take my word for it though, just go make it.
 It's the best vegan chocolate ice cream I've had yet.
 So dreamy.
+I named it Dangerously Dark Chocolate Almond Crunch Ice Cream because it has a dark chocolate taste with additional dark chocolate covered almonds throughout the ice cream, making it so delicious, it's dangerous, haha.

 My self-proclaimed non-chocolate-loving husband ate one of the entire ice cream cones filled with the chocolatey goodness....all of it, with NO problem.
 What does that tell you?
 Funny enough, he said it was too chocolatey as he was eating the last bite.
 Hmmmmm.